yuanzhongshang/sdSuSiE/docs/index.md

 How to cite `sdSuSiE`
 -------------------
-Lu Liu, Zhongshang Yuan, Xiang Zhou, Conditional transcriptome-wide association study for fine-mapping candidate causal genes, 2025.
+Lu Liu, Zhongshang Yuan, Xiang Zhou, Scalable and powerful sex-dimorphic fine-mapping with summary statistics from sex-stratified genome-wide association studies, 2025.

 How to use `sdSuSiE`
 -------------------